palant/palant.info/content/articles/lastpass-breach-update-the-few-additional-bits-of-information/index.md

 Despite many questions being raised, LastPass maintained strict radio silence since December.
 Until yesterday they published [an article with details of the breach](https://support.lastpass.com/help/incident-2-additional-details-of-the-attack).
 If you were hoping to get answers: nope.
 If you look closely, the article again carefully avoids making definitive statements.
 There is very little to learn here.

 TL;DR: The breach was helped by a lax security policy, an employee was accessing critical company data from their home computer.
 Also, contrary to what LastPass claimed originally, business customers using Federated Login Services are very much affected by this breach.
 In fact, the attackers might be able to decrypt company data without using any computing resources on bruteforcing master passwords.

+**Update** (2023-02-28): I found additional information finally explaining the timeline here.
+So the breach affects LastPass users who had an active LastPass account between August 20 and September 16, 2022.
+The “Timeline of the breach” section has been rewritten accordingly.

 {{< toc >}}